lucia-auth/lucia/documentation/content/tokens/guides/two-factor-authorization.md

 #### 1. One time passwords may be susceptible to social engineering

-Social engineering is a tactic used to get access to important credentials, not by hacking into the device, but tricking the user into giving the info directly.
+Social engineering is a tactic used to get access to important credentials, not by hacking into the device, but by tricking the user into giving the info.
 Phishing is one common social engineering technique.

 #### 2. SMS is unencrypted